stevemclaugh/HILT-Audio-ML/Day_1/Session_1.1.md

 - finding, combining, and modifying existing tools
 - understanding sound as data
 - the limits and possibilities of machine learning for sound collections

+My philosophy: play and screwing around is a good way to learn

+Don't be discouraged.
+Think of it as a puzzle

+Just Goole the error code.
+If you find yourself getting actually angry, like emotional -- just get up and make a cup of tea.
+Or come back to it tomorrow.